 Yes, that's right.
 Good times or bad, there hasn't been a single surplus in any one of the past 11 years.
 Quite the contrary.
 The national debt has increased by a total of 153.5 billion dollars during that period.
 And — hang on to your hat! — Uncle Sam is adding another whopping 59.9 billion in economic inflation to the total in 1976 alone.
 And, according to Business Week editor William Wolman, "The federal government will be running a deficit of 135 billion dollars in two years."

 Of course, ours isn't the only "printing press money" now flooding the world.
 Led by France, one European nation after another is currently "fighting" the international recession by creating staggering (for them) deficits of their own.
-And that's the good
+And that's the good news.

 The bad news is the International Monetary Fund's "brilliant" answer to everyone's present financial woes: an "all paper exchange rate plan" which will allow the world's governments to "defeat" inflation by "shutting gold — that barbaric metal — completely out of financial circles and limiting it to the commodities market where it belongs".